Introduction

 - Yes, DA forms part of the gross salary, but not in basic pay or HRA.

 Q5.
-How can I calculate DA for my state government job?
+How can I calculate DA for my state govement job?

 - Follow your state finance department’s circular, often aligned with central DA revisions but may differ slightly.